QZBrainon/deliveryApp/README.md

 ## How to use

 You'll need NodeJS version 16+ installed to run this project.
-You can install it here [Install Node](https://nodejs.org/en)
+You can install it [here](https://nodejs.org/en)

 Clone this repo into your machine with the command `git clone git@github.com:QZBrainon/deliveryApp.git`